-Actuarial Certification December 13, 2019
+Actuarial Certification May 22, 2020

-This is to certify that Segal Consulting, a Member of The Segal Group, Inc., has conducted an actuarial valuation of certain benefit obligations of Vermont State Employees' Retirement System's other postemployment benefit programs as of June 30, 2019, in accordance with generally accepted actuarial principles and practices.
-The actuarial calculations presented in this report have been made on a basis consistent with our understanding of GASB Statements 74 for the determination of the liability for postemployment benefits other than pensions.
+This is to certify that Segal has conducted an actuarial valuation of certain benefit obligations of the Vermont State Employees' Retirement System's other postemployment benefit programs as of June 30, 2019, in accordance with generally accepted actuarial principles and practices.
+The actuarial calculations presented in this report have been made on a basis consistent with our understanding of GASB Statements 75 for the determination of the liability for postemployment benefits other than pensions.

-The actuarial valuation is based on the plan of benefits and reliance on participant, premium, claims and expense data provided by the Employer or from vendors employed by the Employer.
-Segal Consulting does not audit the data provided.
+The actuarial valuation is based on the plan of benefits and reliance on participant, premium, claims and expense data provided by the System or from vendors employed by the System.
+Segal does not audit the data provided.
 The accuracy and comprehensiveness of the data is the responsibility of those supplying the data.
 Segal, however, does review the data for reasonableness and consistency.